 - Using advanced planting techniques such as constructed soil and interconnected tree pits to increase the soil area for tree roots for new streets and sidewalks. - As feasible, satisfy Forest Conservation requirements on the Vitro/BAE site through the use of canopy credit, in order to increase tree cover in the planning area. - Establishing a minimum of 30% tree canopy cover for new surface parking.

 Minimize and mitigate for impervious surfaces by:

-- Using Environmental Site Design to reduce runoff from all impervious surfaces, including roofs, terraces, and paving. - Building new streets as "green streets" with urban stormwater management facilities in the right-of-way.
+• Using Environmental Site Design to reduce runoff from all impervious surfaces, including roofs, terraces, and paving.

 Reduce energy consumption by: